 3. Work Your Way Up

 Once you have a credit card solely in your name, wait a little while longer before working your way up to better rewards credit cards.
-There’s no set guideline as to long you need to wait, but watch your credit score and jump on the chance to apply for another credit card as soon as soon as your score creeps to the high 700s.
+There’s no set guideline as to long you need to wait, but watch your credit score and jump on the chance to apply for another credit card when your score creeps to the high 700s.

 If you’re ready to apply for another credit card, be cautious because if your application doesn’t get approved, it could negatively affect your credit score.
 It might not decrease it by a whole lot, but better safe than sorry.